What are Hurst composite doors made from?

 The U Value measures how well a component (such as a roof, wall, window, or premium quality door) keeps heat inside a building.
 The higher the U Value, the less efficient your components will be; a good U Value is a low one.

 The rating of your door will be influenced by its glazing content.
-The UK Building Regulations minimum U value requirement is of 1.6 W/Mtr2/K. Hurst composite doors are equal to or less than 1.3 W/Mtr2/K.
+The latest UK Building Regulations, Approved Document L, requires a U value requirement of no more than 1.4 W/Mtr2/K. Hurst composite doors are equal to or less than 1.4 W/Mtr2/K.

 To locate your nearest Hurst Composite door installer please use our locator tool.